 A reverse osmosis system reduces trace elements, heavy metals, and bacteria.
 Reverse Osmosis systems are available in whole-home or under-sink models.
 Make sure you get a model that meets your demand and remember maintenance is required with regular filter replacements.

-Almost all water treatment systems are self-cleaning and must have a specific minimum flow rate, but it’s important to choose a water treatment system that works with your well pump.
+Almost all water treatment systems are self-cleaning and must have a specific minimum flow rate, but it’s important to choose a water treatment system that works with your well water pump.
 For optimal performance, it is important that these two systems properly align.

 The flow refers to the amount of water coming from the well and the flow rate measures the gallons per minute being dispersed.
 The average home needs 100 to 120 gallons per person per day and a flow rate of about 6 to 12 gallons per minute.
 Most wells in Ontario must have a minimum of 3 GPM but average between 5-6 GPM.
 This amount should be sufficient to meet the needs of an average family.

-You’ll need to figure out what the water pressure from the well pump is, before picking a water treatment system.
+You’ll need to figure out what the water pressure from the well water pump is, before picking a water treatment system.
 If you don’t the result will be reduced water pressure in the home.